Town of Bennington

 BE A WINNER

 We will have a virtual spinning wheel with your numbers for prizes on the morning of October 31st.

 Check out the Assessor's page for new information on the STAR Program and delinquent taxes as well as contact information for our new Assessor Jim Kirsch.

 Local information on COVID-19 is available on the Wyoming County website at Regular press releases can be found with updated numbers and information to help businesses and residents navigate through all of the regulations and Executive Orders that have been declared by the Governor.
-The July 17th update includes information on the County Dept of Motor Vehicles Office - hours, services, appointments and area drop boxes.
+The July 17th update includes information on the County Dept of Motor Vehicles Office - hours, services, appointments and area drop boxes, or see below.

 Food Distribution to help families struggling with the financial impact of COVID-19 are scheduled for the Attica Food Pantry on Thurs.
 Oct 1 and Thurs.
 Oct 29.

 Wyoming County Clerk Rhonda Pierce advises that the County DMV Office is open for business, but by appointment only, per NYS regulations.
 Residents can use a DMV drop box located at the Attica Village Office for transactions (papers are collected daily by Sheriff's Deputies), or contact the DMV for an appointment.
 Their page on the County website (www.wyomingco.net) includes a tab for scheduling an appointment, which is the most efficient way to contact them.
 Your call may be received by their new answering machine and staff will return your call with information and an appointment.
 Call volume has been very high (100-200 per day), so they ask that you please be patient.
 It may take a day or two for them to call you with an appointment.